 When one thinks of Japan, the mind immediately wanders to the neon-lit streets of Tokyo, perhaps the okonomiyaki of Osaka, or Hokkaido’s powdery ski fields in winter.
 The cliches are cliches for a reason, but that’s not to say the land of the rising sun’s largest northern island shouldn’t be on the top of the list in the months outside of snow season.

 In fact, Autumn, spring and summer each bring with them a melting pot of must-do’s, eats and see’s across Hokkaido.
-A true choose-your-own-adventure—and I mean ‘adventure’ in its truest sense—take off with an essential four-day itinerary of Hokkaido’s unmissable experiences.
+A true choose-your-own-adventure—and we mean ‘adventure’ in its truest sense—take off with this essential four-day itinerary of Hokkaido’s unmissable experiences.

 Day One